alharrison/ssh_mlkem_draft/draft-harrison-mlkem-ssh.md

 ## ML-KEM Key Exchange Message Numbers
 When using ML-KEM as the Key Exchange Method, the following existing namespace message numbers MAY be used:

     #define SSH_MSG_KEX_ECDH_INIT               30
     #define SSH_MSG_KEX_ECDH_REPLY              31

 ## ML-KEM Key Exchange Method Names
-The ML-KEM key exchange method names defined in this document (to be used in SSH_MSG_KEXINIT [RFC4253]) are ml-kem-512-sha256 ml-kem-768-sha256 ml-kem-1024-sha384
+The ML-KEM key exchange method names defined in this document (to be used in SSH_MSG_KEXINIT [RFC4253]) are

+    ml-kem-512-sha256
+    ml-kem-768-sha256
+    ml-kem-1024-sha384

 ### ml-kem-512-sha256
-ml-kem-512-sha256 defines the ml-kem-768 public key and ciphertext from the client and server respectively encoded as octet strings.
-The shared secret is decapsulated from teh ciphertext using the client post-quantum KEM private key as defined in [FIPS203].
+ml-kem-512-sha256 defines the ml-kem-512 C_PK public key and ciphertext S_CT from the client and server respectively which are encoded as octet strings.
+The K_PQ shared secret is decapsulated from the ciphertext S_CT using the client post-quantum KEM private key as defined in [FIPS203].

 The HASH function used in this key exchange [RFC4253] is SHA-256 [nist-sha2] [RFC6234]

 ### ml-kem-768-sha256
-ml-kem-768-sha256 defines the ml-kem-768 public key and ciphertext from the client and server respectively encoded as octet strings.
-The shared secret is decapsulated from teh ciphertext using the client post-quantum KEM private key as defined in [FIPS203].
+ml-kem-768-sha256 defines the ml-kem-768 C_PK public key and ciphertext S_CT from the client and server respectively which are encoded as octet strings.
+The K_PQ shared secret is decapsulated from the ciphertext S_CT using the client post-quantum KEM private key as defined in [FIPS203].

 The HASH function used in this key exchange [RFC4253] is SHA-256 [nist-sha2] [RFC6234]

 ### ml-kem-1024-sha384
-ml-kem-1024-sha384 defines the ml-kem-768 public key and ciphertext from the client and server respectively encoded as octet strings.
-The shared secret is decapsulated from teh ciphertext using the client post-quantum KEM private key as defined in [FIPS203].
+ml-kem-1024-sha384 defines the ml-kem-1024 C_PK public key and ciphertext S_CT from the client and server respectively which are encoded as octet strings.
+The K_PQ shared secret is decapsulated from the ciphertext S_CT using the client post-quantum KEM private key as defined in [FIPS203].

 The HASH function used in this key exchange [RFC4253] is SHA-384 [nist-sha2] [RFC6234]